Pull out the highballs and cut some fresh mint; May is officially Mojito Season!

 Be your own cabana bartender

-Hostess note: You cannot batch mojitos!
+Hostess note: Don’t be batching mojitos!
 A mojito is lovingly crafted by hand, but it’s super easy, I promise!
 There’s only one extra step taken compared to building your ho-hum vodka dranks at home: muddling.
 A child could make one!

-How to “batch” mojitos while hosting a handful of friends:
+How to pre-prep mojitos while hosting a handful of friends:

 Simply line up a few highballs and follow each step, glass by glass.
 Wait until more than one person is ready for another and make a second round at the same time.
 Mojitos are not the kind of cocktails everyone will be drinking all day.
 They’ll love the idea of one, maybe two.